The Pharmacy Order 2010 makes provision for three statutory committees investigating fitness to practise and appeals.

 The audit and risk committee supports the governing council by reviewing internal and external audit arrangements and assuring our risk management and internal control arrangements.

-The appointments committee is responsible for the selection and recruitment of statutory committee members.
+The assurnace and appointments committee is responsible for the oversight of recruitment, training and monitoring of performance of our three statutory committees.

 The finance and planning committee provides the governing Council with assurance on the continuing efficiency and effectiveness of the organisation, including overseeing business and financial planning.